A-Sufyan/MAD-Assignment/README.md

   #### Comparer
   - This feature fulfills criteria #3 and #1 under the descirption.
 It allows users to add in the price and amount of a product they find during a grocery shopping trip, and quickly compare them against each other to determine the product with best value, therefore saving on both time and money.
+The product can also be directly added from the Compare feature, into the Shopping List feature.

     ![image](https://user-images.githubusercontent.com/77566547/126972143-0b876e65-d4c0-4e79-936c-2844a86a1570.png)